¿Cuánto cuesta una montaña rusa?

 • Increased Spending: Guests enticed by thematic rides are more likely to buy related merchandise, snacks, and souvenirs, bumping up overall revenue.

-• Apelación amplia: Well-chosen themes resonate with families, teens, and superfans alike, helping you attract a diverse crowd.
+• Apelación amplia: Well-chosen themes resonate with families, edad de adolescencia, and superfans alike, helping you attract a diverse crowd.

 For parks aiming to maximize both guest experience and business potential, investing in themed or IP-based roller coasters is often the smartest route—balancing entertainment value, free publicity, and long-term economic return.